Hive Deployment and Operations#

 ❗️ Important:

-Schema initialization is only needed to be performed for the first run of the Hive services.
-Once all the metadata tables are ready on Postgres, you no need to initialize them again.
+Schema initialization only needs to be performed for the first run of the Hive services.
+Once all the metadata tables are ready on Postgres, you need not initialize them again.

 schematool -initSchema -dbType postgres